 Note: OneDrive does not preserve file metadata such as colored labels or extended attributes.
-It also has severe181 path182 length and filename character limitations.
 Thus, it is not recommended for use with EagleFiler.

-• OmniPresence183 is a Dropbox-like service that can also work with your own WebDAV server.
+• OmniPresence185 is a Dropbox-like service that can also work with your own WebDAV server.
 Like Dropbox, you must wait for it to finish syncing before opening a library or shutting down your Mac.

 Note: OmniPresence does not preserve file metadata such as colored labels or extended attributes.